AnyarInc/Ascent/README.md

-# Ascent 2
+# Ascent

-A modern, open source, C++ simulation engine and differential equation solver.
-Designed for maximum speed and flexibility.
+A fast and flexible C++ simulation engine and differential equation solver.

-Built from the ground up as a major advancement of [Ascent](http://anyarinc.github.io/ascent/)
+Built from the ground up as a major advancement of [Ascent-beta](https://github.com/AnyarInc/ascent-beta)

 ## Blazingly Fast